CEF Summer Programs

 Students entering 7th-12th grade can earn 5 high school credits this summer with University of La Verne!

-Registration is now open!
+Sold Out!
 This summer, University of La Verne and Claremont Educational Foundation are proud to offer a WASC accredited for-credit high school course in Technology Education for the 21st Century.
 Each 3-week session provides 5 units of credit, equivalent to one high school semester.
 Students may use a University of La Verne transcript* after course completion to apply for credits towards graduation requirements at their high schools.
 In this online course, students will work daily at their own pace and on their own schedule to create, manipulate, and produce content; understand research and information fluency; and learn about digital citizenship, communication, collaboration, technology operations, and concepts.
 CLICK HERE to download the flyer.

 Camp Galileo Has Been Cancelled